Charlene (singer): Success of "I've Never Been to Me"

 Charlene recorded "I've Never Been to Me" in 1976, and it reached #97 on the US Billboard Hot 100 singles chart in 1977.
+Five years later, the song became an unexpected sleeper hit.
 When released again in 1982, the single (1611 MF) spent 20 weeks on the Hot 100, peaked at #3, and stayed there for three weeks.
 It also reached #7 on AC and #60 on Hot Country Songs.
 The song has been her only top 40 hit.

 In 1982, Scott Shannon, a disc jockey then working at Tampa radio station WRBQ-FM, began playing the version from the Charlene album (with the original spoken bridge) at the behest of his girlfriend, and response from local listeners was such as to motivate Shannon, a former Motown employee, to alert Motown president Jay Lasker of the track's hit potential.
 By this time, Charlene had lost her recording contract, moved to the United Kingdom, and was working in a sweetshop in Ilford in London.
 Upon locating Charlene, Lasker personally telephoned her to invite her to re-sign with Motown in order to facilitate the re-release of "I've Never Been to Me".

 In 1976, Charlene's legal name was Charlene Duncan from her marriage to record producer Larry Duncan; shortly following the song's re-release in 1982, her name became Charlene Oliver by her subsequent marriage to Englishman Jeff Oliver, whom she wed on March 27, 1982.
 The song's music video was filmed at Blickling Hall, Norfolk, England, with Charlene appearing in her actual wedding dress.

 "I've Never Been to Me" was one of the year's biggest hits and experienced international success, becoming popular in 26 countries around the globe.
 It reached the #1 spot in the UK, Canada (4 weeks), Ireland (3 weeks) and Australia (6 weeks).
 It was also a top ten triumph in Norway, Belgium, New Zealand, and the Netherlands.
 In addition, "I've Never Been to Me" became Motown's first top ten hit by a white female solo singer.
 (Only after leaving and suing Motown Records did Teena Marie score in 1985 with "Lovergirl".)
 Charlene even became one of a handful of artists on Motown Latino when she issued a Spanish-language cover of her hit called "Nunca he ido a mi" (1624LF).

+The song ranked at No. 38 on the Billboard Year-End Hot 100 singles of 1982 list.

 The concurrent release of her album, I've Never Been to Me (Motown 6009 ML), was also relatively successful, peaking at no. 36 on Billboard's Top 200.
-The LP mixed previously recorded tracks with some new material and featured two different covers: one showed Charlene in an elegant white dress with a bow and the other used her image in a moody pastel rendering.
+The LP mixed previously recorded tracks with some new material and featured two different album covers: one showed Charlene in an elegant white dress with a bow and the other used her image in a moody pastel rendering.